 The Board has adopted the Code of Practice for the Governance of State Bodies (2016) and has procedures in place to ensure compliance with the Code.
-IMMA was in full compliance with the Code of Practice for 2020.
+IMMA was in full compliance with the Code of Practice for 2021.
+IMMA is also compliant with the requirements of the Charities Governance Code.